The Drapers' Company supports an annual lecture on learning and teaching, hosted by Queen Mary University of London

 - 2016 Baroness Tessa Blackstone - University challenge: can a broader curriculum help create more successful graduates?

 - 2017 Professor Jo Beall - Rights, Realities and Rebellions in International Higher Education

 - 2018 Professor Sir Chris Husbands - What lessons are there from the Teaching Excellence Framework

 - 2019 Dr Franklin A. Tuitt - Re-imagining Higher Education in Challenging Times: Designing Inclusive Learning Environments where Racial and Ethnic Minority Students Matter and Thrive

 - 2020 Nick Hillman - The Future of Higher Education and Implications for Students

 - 2021 Professor Sian Bayne - The Future of Digital Education

-A recording of this year's Drapers' Lecture is now available.
+A recording of the 2021 Drapers' Lecture is still available.
 You can also access the references in this Google doc.